zyllifeworld/clindet_docs/doc/usecase/case_one.md

 ​​Pharmacogenomics​​: Assessing drug-response variants to optimize treatment regimens.
 4. WES improves diagnostic yield (~30-40% for rare diseases) while maintaining cost-efficiency compared to whole-genome sequencing.
 Integration with ACMG/AMP guidelines ensures clinically actionable reporting.

-The Clindet WES analysis pipeline supports the analysis of Whole Exome Sequencing (WES), panel, and targeted sequencing data, allowing each sample to correspond to different target regions.
+The ClinDet WES analysis pipeline supports the analysis of Whole Exome Sequencing (WES), panel, and targeted sequencing data, allowing each sample to correspond to different target regions.
 This workflow performs both somatic and germline variant calling from WES data and supports analyses of paired tumor-normal samples as well as tumor-only samples.
 It integrates multiple variant callers to detect single nucleotide variants (SNVs), insertions and deletions (INDELs), copy number variations (CNVs), and structural variations (SVs), followed by comprehensive quality control and reporting.

-In this example, we will use Clindet to analyze several whole exome sequencing samples from the publicly available Chinese Glioma Genome Atlas (CGGA) dataset.
+In this example, we will use ClinDet to analyze several whole exome sequencing samples from the publicly available **Chinese Glioma Genome Atlas (CGGA)** dataset.
 The sequencing data will be aligned to the b37 version of the human reference genome, followed by detection of somatic mutations and copy number variations.

 ```{image} ./glioma.png